thomascgray/fantasy-content-generator/README.md

 If you're wanting to quickly test some changes, the best way is to

-- `npm run build` to build your changes
-- `node` to run a node instance locally
+- `npm run build:node && node` to get a Node build locally and run a node instance locally
 - `const FCG = require('./dist/index.js');` to load FCG into memory
 - `FCG.NPCs.generate();` you can then start running generators, and seeing the JSON output in your console